NoriSte/reactjsday-2019-testing-course/book/payload-assertions.md

 - the request payload contains a `user` object that contains the data used to fill the form

-- the response payload contains both the `email` and the `username`, the `token` is a string that's 204 characters long (it's a JSON Web Token)
+- the response payload contains both the `email` and the `username`, the `token` is a string that's 200-210 characters long (it's a JSON Web Token)

 Do we need to verify the `token` is syntactically correct?
 <br />
 The right question is: does the front-end app parse and use it? **Does the front-end break if the token is not valid**?
 If the answer is Yes, assert about it!
 Otherwise, it's not necessary!
-Soft assertions (formal ones: it's not empty and has a length of 204 characters) do not cost but deep checks (decrypting it and checking the content) do not make sense if you think about how the front-end consumes it.
+Soft assertions ("it's not empty") do not cost but deep checks (decrypting it and checking the content) do not make sense if you think about how the front-end consumes it.

 Starting from the most recent test